jgnewman/cream-and-sugar/docs/functions.md

 end
 ```

-This style will literally compile one-to-one to a simple JavaScript function with no extra sugar added:
+This style will literally compile one-to-one to a simple JavaScript function with no extra complexity added:

 ```javascript
 function add(x, y) {